 Unfortunately, when it comes to "fixing" an existing employee, over hiring a new one, managers often throw out the lamp, so to speak.
 While companies have a pretty clear idea of what it costs to train an employee they ignore the real question: what is the cost not training an employee?

 Michael Leboeuf in his book "The great principle of management" warns of the dangers of ignoring training:

 "If you believe that training is expensive, it is because you do not know what ignorance costs.
 Companies that have the loyalty of their employees invest heavily in permanent training programs and promotion systems. "

-The problem is that training is seen as an expense and not as an investment.
+The problem is that many organizations see training as an expense and not as an investment.
 Untrained employees will, inevitably, lack the knowledge to use company resources properly, which will lead to waste, in a service industry; lack of knowledge about procedures will affect customer interaction and retention.
 Because of this, your employees, your company, and your clients will all suffer.

 2021 is already around the corner and its the perfect time to reevaluate your strategies and do things differently in your company.
 Read on for five reasons untrained employees can lead to a weakened bottom line and inferior company.

 1) It's Worth it to Make Your Employees Happy...
 Yes, Really

 The benefits, praise and training that successful companies give their employees are not out of pure goodness of heart.
 There is an actual correlation between happy employees and a successful business.